OnSive/EducationBuff/README.md

 This is a demonstration mod to show the possibilities of modding Software Inc. with the Harmony Patch Library.
 Specifically, this mod makes education twice as effective.

 ## How to install
-1. Download the latest release of Harmony patch library from here ( https://github.com/pardeike/Harmony ).
-Extract 0Harmony.dll to [Software Inc. Folder]/DLLMods.
+1. Extract the contents of the mod to the DLLMods folder inside your Software Inc. directory.
-2. Download the latest release of this mod.
-Extract the files to [Software Inc. Folder]/DLLMods. (.pdb files are optional.)
+2. Start up your game.
+If you haven't already bound your key to opening console, do so by going to Settings -> Keys, and then bind "Open Console" to a key of your choosing.
+(You might not have to do this, but do it just in case.)
-3. Activate the in-game console (make sure to map it to a key first; check the keybinds for the very last entry, the entry on console) and type RELOAD_DLL_MOD EducationBuff2
+3. Activate the in-game console and type "RELOAD_DLL_MOD EducationBuff2" without quotes.
 4. Activate the mod in the Mod section of settings.
-5. And you are done!
+5. Enjoy!

 ## Credits
 Andreas Pardeike - Harmony Patch Library.
 Without it this would not have been possible.